Kentakoong/Kentakoong/README.md

   - ✏️ I'm a Front-End Developer, an aspiring Full-Stack(is it real?).
 I mainly use ~~JavaScript~~ TypeScript🤣.

-  - 📱 I code SwiftUI/UIKit(sometimes), I create fun SwiftUI Projects on my free time!
+  - 📱 I code SwiftUI/UIKit(sometimes), I create fun Projects on my free time!
 I love OOP😉

   - 💾 I like creating bash codes, it helps me with dev times.